webdevwilson/emperor/README.md

 The mission of emperor is to provide project management software that is reasonable to administer, useful for developers and &mdash; perhaps most critical &mdash; visible and informative to non-developers.

+## Goals

+ * Easy installation and upgrade
+ * Focus on UI and UX
+ * Relatively simple administration
+ * JVM as the only dependency
+ * Focus on convenience and readability for non-developer users
+ * More?

 ## Why It Exists

 There is a need for a featureful, modern issue tracker and project management systems that is an alternative to heavy, commercial systems.